mananshah27092000/B18CSE030/README.md

 ## Features

- * One can add string to the list using http://localhost:8080/?add="string2" in the browser and check the list getting updated
+ * One can add string to the list using http://localhost:8080/?add="string to add" in the browser and check the list getting updated

  * One can check the list of strings using http://localhost:8080